irvanjitsingh/irvanjitsingh/README.md

 #### I'm Irvanjit Singh (ਇਰਵਨਜੀਤ ਸਿੰਘ) 👳🏾‍♂️

-- 💻 I'm a full-time iOS Developer at Clearbridge Mobile in the Greater Toronto Area
+- 💻 I'm a full-time iOS Developer at Clearbridge Mobile, located in the Greater Toronto Area
 - 🏫 I studied **Computer Engineering** at the **University of Waterloo**
 - 🍁 I'm a Toronto native but the Bay Area in California 🌞 is my home away from home
 - 🔭 I’m currently working on some cool projects on mobile